Datsue-ba: Visual Depictions

 Rokudō jūō zu are sets of paintings that began to be produced during the thirteenth century in Japan that depict motifs of Ten Kings and the Six Realms.
-Datsueba appears in some of these hanging painted scrolls in a similar manner to how she was described in the Jizō jūō kyō, sitting beneath a three by the Sanzu River between the first and second courts of the Ten Kings.
+Datsueba appears in some of these hanging painted scrolls in a similar manner to how she was described in the Jizō jūō kyō, sitting beneath a tree by the Sanzu River between the first and second courts of the Ten Kings.
 In the Jikkaizu (Painting of the Ten Worlds), a thirteenth-century Rokudō jūō zu and one of the earliest known visual depictions of Datsueba, she appears on the second of two scrolls positioned beside the gate to hell.
 This greatly differs from her depiction in the literary Jizō jūō kyō, in which Datsueba is involved in the hanging of spirit's clothes, which was part of the judicial process of evaluating the severity of the deceased's worldly bad deeds.

 Datsue-ba also appears on a Pilgrimage Mandala at Zenkoji temple in Nagano city.
 The mandala features twin images of Datsueba sitting near a tree strewn with white cloths.
 These twin images are positioned by the middle gate to the main worship hall, thus pointing pilgrims towards the most sacred site.
 This depiction of twin images of Datsueba is rare and likely unique to the Zenkoji Pilgrimage Mandala.
 At Zenkoji, pilgrims often undergo a ritual rebirth, kaidan meguri (lit. traversing the ordination platform) wherein worshippers pass through a pitch black tunnel beneath the temple's main hall while feeling for an iron lock which is meant to establish a principle connection with the main Buddha of Zenkoji.
 Considering that Datsueba is frequently associated with gates and boundaries between life and death, positioning her images as such might suggest her as serving the role of gatekeeper marking both a transition between sacred areas of the temple, as well as a between the realm of the living and the dead.